wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

 An integration template in Choreo is a prebuilt sample designed to address a common integration requirement.
 Choreo provides a comprehensive set of integration templates for you to select and use depending on your requirement.

 ## Trigger
-A trigger in Choreo is an event or an action that can cause an integration to start executing.
+A trigger in Choreo integrations is an event or an action that can cause an integration to start executing.

 Choreo supports the following trigger types: